QuayeWorks/Aero/README.md

 - Clearly organized, user-friendly interface supporting up to five drones simultaneously.

 - Designed for seamless use by hobbyists, researchers, and industrial drone operators alike.

-**Advanced Vision Integration with HuskyLens AI Camera:**

-- Object Recognition & Vectorization: Harness the power of the HuskyLens camera for real-time, AI-driven object recognition and vectorization.

-- Location Tracking for 3-Axis Gimbal Control: Enable precise tracking and dynamic adjustments for YAW, Pitch, and ROLL, ensuring optimal target framing and enhanced operational flexibility.

-- Enhanced Operational Insight: Integrate visual data seamlessly with drone telemetry to support autonomous tracking and collaborative tasks.

 **Technical Specifications:**